-- Cannot predict the next item: unpredictable. - Series cannot be described more briefly than to reproduce it: equidistribution.
+- One cannot predict the next item.
+The series is unpredictable. - The series cannot be described more briefly than simply listing it out.
+This is the equidistribution property.

 There is no such thing as a random number sequence, only "random enough" sequences.
 A sequence is pseudorandom if no future term can be predicted in polynomial time, given all past terms.